xl45/shedskin/README.rst

 How to help out in Shed Skin Development
 ----------------------------------------

 Open source projects, especially new ones such as **Shed Skin**, thrive on user feedback.
-Please visit the homepage_ and send in bug reports (email: ``mark.dufour@gmail.com``), patches or other code, suggestions about this document, or join the mailing list and start or participate in discussions (see the `Sourceforge site`_.)
+Please send in bug reports (email: ``mark.dufour@gmail.com``), patches or other code, or suggestions about this document; or join the mailing list and start or participate in discussions (see the `Googlecode site`_.)

 If you are a student, you might want to consider applying for the yearly Google `Summer of Code`_ or `GHOP`_ projects. **Shed Skin** has so far successfully participated in one Summer of Code and one GHOP.

 The following company/people deserve to be mentioned for their help with **Shed Skin** so far:

-Google, Bearophile, Jeff Miller, Harri Pasanen, Luis M. Gonzales, Denis de Leeuw Duarte, Paul Boddie and James Coughlan
+* Google
+* Bearophile
+* Paul Boddie
+* James Coughlan
+* Luis M. Gonzales
+* Denis de Leeuw Duarte
+* Jeff Miller
+* Harri Pasanen

 .. _Roadmap: